dulaku/alsanna/README.md

 ![PassiveListening](images/Passive.png)

 ### Security Considerations
 ``alsanna`` uses an unspeakably lazy trick for editing TCP messages.
 Because it just drops them in a temporary file and then opens them in a text editor, this code is almost certainly vulnerable to race conditions.
-Since the contents of that file are later deserialized into a bytestring, those race conditions can possibly lead to remote code execution if someone can write to the files.
+Since the contents of that file are later deserialized into a bytestring, those race conditions can possibly lead to code execution if someone can write to the files.
 And because ``alsanna`` probably has to run as ``root`` to bind well-known ports, that would be pretty bad.
 Exploitation and mitigation are both left as exercises to the reader.

 ``alsanna`` does absolutely no certificate verification.
 This makes testing easier, but it means you should trust your DNS servers and such.